 SATURDAY, APRIL 6

 Move into the weekend with a more relaxed pace from the adrenaline-fuelled day prior.
 This balance will encourage you to notice the finer details of the outdoors.
 A meander along the Lake Louise shoreline, or any of these winter hikes are a great way to soak in the scenery.
 If the snow is still around, a canyon snowshoe to Johnson Canyon or Marble Canyon will transport you to another world.
 Or, take it all in from a mountaintop with the Banff Gondola.
 The boardwalk along Sulphur Mountain’s ridgeline is equally accessible and astonishing.

 Be sure to work up that appetite on your outing, as the main event, Cochon555, will fully satiate with many mouth-watering tastings.
 At the Fairmont Banff Springs Hotel, five competing chefs will cook five heritage-breed pigs alongside five winemakers, in a friendly nose to tail competition awaiting your vote.
 Regional producers from Alberta and British Columbia will join the event, as chefs, bartenders, sommeliers, farmers, and producers will present their proudest products at a variety of food and beverage stations.

 End your weekend with a luxurious sleep-in, and one last casual walk through town to take in the mountain vibe.
 This will pair beautifully with a quality cup in hand from any of these local bakeries and cafes.
 Afterward, grab a late morning bite as you reminisce on your favourite flavours and adventures of the weekend.
-Some of the best brunch spots include The Vermillion Room at Fairmont Banff Springs Hotel, Crave Mountain Grill at the Banff Park Lodge, and the Juniper Bistro.
+Some of the best brunch spots have created special menus in celebration of the weekend so check out The Vermillion Room at Fairmont Banff Springs Hotel, Crave Mountain Grill at the Banff Park Lodge, or the Juniper Bistro.